Configure the Spring facet

-If the Spring facet is configured correctly, you will see the gutter icons marking each component, bean, etc. To configure the gutter icons, press Ctrl+Alt+S and go to.
+If the Spring facet is configured correctly, you will see Spring gutter icons marking each component, bean, and so on.
+To configure gutter icons, press Ctrl+Alt+S and go to.

 Spring application context is a way of grouping configuration files in IntelliJ IDEA.
-When you create a context, you let IntelliJ IDEA understand relationships between configuration files included into this context.
+When you create a context, you let IntelliJ IDEA understand relationship between configuration files included into this context.

 You can create as many application contexts as you need; any configuration file may be included in more than one context.

-- Select the necessary Spring facet from the list and click in the right-hand section.
+Select the Spring facet from the list and click the button in the right-hand section.

 For example, Spring MVC applications usually have two contexts.
-One context belongs to web layer beans, the other context is used for services and repositories.
+One context belongs to web layer beans, another context is used for services and repositories.
 The web layer context will be a child context in this case, as you need to inject services into controllers, not other way around.